learn-co-students/swift-mathBoolOp-lab-swift-intro-000/README.md

 **4.** This question is very similar to the prior question (#3), except for one different.
 We will be working with `Double`s as the type of our arguments, and not `Int`s.
 Create a function, `isEqual(a:b:)` which takes in two arguments.
 The parameter names should be `a` and `b`, both of type `Double`.
 This function will return back a `Bool` and determine whether or not the values passed in are equal to one another.

-**5.**You should notice that a function has already been created for you (relating to this question).
-The name of the function is `questionFive()`.
+**5.** Create a function called `questionFive()`.
 It takes in no arguments and returns a `String` value.
 It's up to you to read the following question and come up with an answer choosing from either a, b, c or d.
 If you think the answer is c, then you should `return "c"` in your implementation.

 Question: Can you make an equality check (==) with the following two values.
 6.1 and 7.
 Meaning, are we allowed (will it compile) if we write this code, `6.1 == 7`.